coming-home-after-rehab

 One thing you’ll discover in early recovery is that drinking, drugging, and practicing other addictive behaviors took up a ton of your time.

-You might suddenly find yourself with free time.
+In recovery, you might suddenly find yourself with free time.
 If you have small children or weren’t able to take too much time off work, this free time might come as a luxury.
-If you’re not used to relaxing sober, free time can feel uncomfortable and make you antsy.
+But if you’re not used to relaxing sober, free time can feel uncomfortable and make you antsy.

-Building a schedule into unstructured days can help with this.
-It can be as simple as waking up and going to sleep at the same time each day, and aiming to hit the gym at 4pm some days, and hit up an online meeting or 12-step meeting at 4pm on other days.
+Building a schedule for your unstructured days can help with this.
+It can be as simple as waking and going to sleep at the same time each day, and aiming to hit the gym at 4pm some days and hit up an online meeting or 12-step meeting at 4pm on other days.

-If you lost your job or aren’t currently working, check into volunteering.
-This can give you some experience, fill your time, and help put a recommendation on your resume to help you get back into the workforce.
+If you lost your job or aren’t currently working, look into volunteering.
+This can give you some experience, fill your time, and may even provide a future recommendation on your resume to help you get back into the workforce.

 Daunted by downtime?
 Check out my video explaining how I began to appreciate downtime in early recovery: